How to Park & Pay

 You’re headed to downtown Ferndale—awesome!
 Now, where and how to park?
 We’re here to help you find a space quickly and easily so you can enjoy your visit.

-Parking in Ferndale lots and downtown spaces is done via Parkmobile, a system designed for greater ease, payment options, and convenience than traditional parking meters.
+Parking in Ferndale lots and downtown spaces is done via the ParkFerndale mobile app.

 - Select the amount of time, in hours, that you’d like to park.

 - Pay for parking and enjoy your time downtown.

 - $1.00 per hour in all street-level lots

 - $.75 per hour in The dot parking development

 Paid parking is enforced Monday through Saturday, 11:00 a.m. through midnight.
 There is no cost to park after midnight; on Sundays; and on the following holidays and other designated non-enforcement periods: